-Hello everybody.
+Hi everyone!
 I am Simon (he/him), your VP Operations.
-I joined the OHSC because I wanted to help expand the field at the University of Guelph and in the greater Guelph area.
-This will be my second year on the committee.
-My research interests and passions lie in the ecology, epidemiology, and discovery of zoonotic diseases.
-My current work in my Master of Science program revolves around reverse spillover of SARS-CoV-2 from humans to North American wildlife.
-In my spare time, I like to go birding, play music, and try craft beers.
+I joined the OHSC because I wanted to help expand the field at the University of Guelph and lay foundations for collaborative interdisciplinary efforts on campus.
+2022-2023 will be my third year on the committee and I am more excited for our organization than ever before.
+My research interests and passions lie in the ecology, epidemiology, and discovery of emerging viral zoonotic diseases.
+My current work for my PhD revolves around coronaviruses in North American mammalian wildlife, including reverse spillover of SARS-CoV-2 from humans to small mammals.
+In my spare time, I like birding, bouldering at Guelph Grotto, and visiting local craft breweries.

-Sarah Matta is the Lead Communications Executive for the OHSC
+Olivia Colman is one of the Communications Executive for the OHSC

 The Events Team of the OHSC